WATCH: Rogers Man Arrested After Crashing Into Officer’s Car During Pursuit

 Weston-Hill eventually got onto Marna Lynn Drive, which is a dead end, and he crashed into a Prairie Grove officer who drove into yard to try and avoid the accident.

-The officer inside said he was "jarred around really hard in my unit" and the car spun the vehicle around.
+The officer inside said he was "jarred around really hard in my unit" and the impact spun the vehicle around.

 Weston-Hill ran off and tried to jump a fence, but a deputy with the Adair County Sheriff's Office crashed into the fence, according to the report.